-Neuron, the former Computer Center of Eindhoven University of Technology, is being transformed into a campus-wide Education Center, with its own space for the Eindhoven Artificial Intelligence Systems Institute (EAISI).
+Eindhoven University of Technology’s former Computer Centre, ‘Neuron’, has been transformed into a campus-wide Education Centre including a dedicated space for the Eindhoven Artificial Intelligence Systems Institute (EAISI).
 The building is of architectural, cultural and historical value to TU/e.
-Due to the change in function and the outdated technical and structural condition, a large-scale renovation was necessary.
-Characteristic elements and qualities of the building’s design have been retained or restored in a contemporary manner.
-The result is a layered design that honors the original architecture in both the grander gestures and the smallest details.
+Due to the building’s change in function and dated technical and structural condition, a large-scale renovation was necessary.
+Characteristic design elements have been retained or restored in a contemporary manner, resulting in a layered design that honours the original architecture in both the grander gestures and the smallest details.

-REINTERPRETATION – The biggest transformation takes place at first floor.
-The existing facade will be stripped and fitted with new glazing.
-The original steel columns and the walls of cabinetry lining the corridor are preserved, ensuring the original structure remains legible.
-These cabinets serve a variety of functions, varying from storage to seating.
-They divide the workplaces and group spaces into clear zones, creating a peaceful environment for study.
-Original features of the façade, including the balconies with red tubular profiles and the slatted blinds, return in the new design, but in a new, contemporary form.
+The biggest transformation takes place on the first floor, where the existing facade is stripped and fitted with new glazing.
+The original steel columns and walls of cabinetry lining the corridor are preserved, ensuring the original structure remains legible.
+These cabinets serve a variety of functions, from storage to seating.
+They divide the workplaces and group spaces into functional zones, such as peaceful study environments.
+Original features of the façade, including the balconies with red tubular profiles and slatted blinds, return in the new design in a more contemporary manner.
 This preserves the characteristic interplay between the robust substructure and slender superstructure.